1. Instructions for installing and uninstalling emicroml

 1.2.
 Uninstalling emicroml

-If emicroml was installed using pip, then to uninstall, run the following command from the root of the repository:
+If emicroml was installed using pip, then to uninstall, run the following command:

 pip uninstall emicroml

-If emicroml was installed using conda, then to uninstall, run the following command from the root of the repository:
+If emicroml was installed using conda, then to uninstall, run the following command:

 conda remove emicroml